vir007/vir007/README.md

 ### Hi there👋
-I'm Viral 👨‍💻 - A Machine Learning Enthusiast !
+I'm Viral 👨‍💻 - A Data Science Enthusiast !

 I'm passionate about designing, building and deploying machine learning solutions as an end to end AI products 🎩